Long service leave disputes

 Where can I find more information?

-If you need further assistance or further information visit the SafeWork SA website: Long service leave | SafeWork SA
+For information about long service leave, visit the Safework SA website: Long service leave | SafeWork SA

-In relation to the Construction Industry, information can be found on the Portable Long Service Leave website: Portable Long Service Leave | About Us
+Information about portable long service leave in the construction industry and the community services sector can be found on the Portable Long Service Leave website: Take it with you | SA Portable Long Service Leave